 - First performing comedy while at Canterbury University, by doing strange dance moves during a capping revue

 - Meeting his future wife Rosie Carnahan at her performance cafe The Green Room, and moving to Edinburgh with her so she could run a Edinburgh Fringe Festival venue

 - Being excited to get on TV for the first time on Pulp Comedy — "it meant we were doing something special"

-- Meeting Flight of the Conchords while playing at a "hideous tiny" venue at the Edinburgh Fringe Festival, and first being asked to play the band's manager for their BBC radio series
+- Meeting Flight of the Conchords while playing at a "hideous tiny" venue at the Edinburgh Fringe Festival, and being asked to play the band's manager for the first time, on their BBC radio series

 This interview was recorded for 2019 TV series